 ‘All my troubles Lord, soon be over’.

 The bourgeois (capitalist) mode of production has in the past few centuries, forcibly created a world market for its goods and services.
 During the periods of Colonial expansion and Imperialist control, the bourgeois economic and political elites had no fear of offending anyone or any group who stood in their way.
 With swords and guns in hand, they conquered lands and peoples.
 They bought and sold human beings, ethnically cleansed native populations and decimated indigenous peoples.
 Later still they bombed them into submission or into an early grave, whilst continuing to use the most foul language and disrespectful terms to describe them.
 The inhabitants of the Niger region of Africa or gentlemen of the western orient were shortened into nasty and frequently used expletives.

 The elites who instigated and orchestrated this brutal extractive process, needed by the accelerating productivity of the capitalist system, were deeply racist and sexist and were mainly men.
 Until the advent of universal suffrage, their positions of power were not substantially reliant upon upsetting anyone and so as noted above, the names they chose to apply to their victims in Africa, Oceana, the Americas, and Europe were highly offensive and derogatory.
-In the 19th and 20th centuries whole departments of middle-class bourgeois intellectuals created fields of so-called science based upon the alleged and in most cases manufactured inferiority of the different non-favoured, non-white ‘races’.
+In the 19th and 20th centuries whole departments of middle-class bourgeois intellectuals created fields of so-called science based upon the alleged and in most cases manufactured inferiority of the different non-favoured, non-pale skinned so-called ‘races’.
 Since these males dominated society, they also dominated the intellectual discourse within bourgeous culture and their racism and sexism permiated down the class structures into popular culture.
 And sad to say pockets of it still persists in all classes and genders.

 ‘The times they are a changing’.